semaki2000/PyTeRor/README.md

 TODO:

-- write extract_differences function to handle names on left side of assignment (using NameNodeDifference class)
+- NodeDifference class should have a boolean whether the node is unconditional or conditional. (control flow)

 - find a better way to parametrize attribute, if any (better than get_attr())

 - import pytest if not imported in source already (only if changes are made)

 - If decorator in all clones, put in target...
 Else:
     - Give a warning that the refactoring could be wrong when dealing with decorators/annotations? (except .parametrize)

 - Figure out when names need to be extracted, and when they dont.
 Idea: if it appears on left side of assign during the test, it won't have to be extracted?
 Only the case if it isn't potentially unreached code.
 Eventually, extract all names anyway.
 Example:
 ```python